JessLorenzo/jessica-lorenzo-whimsyreads/README.md

 MUST HAVES: Book Club Organizers/Admins User Story
 Can create and manage a book club profile, including name, description, visibility (public/private), and meeting format (in-person or virtual).
-Can create chapters within their book club to divide members into smaller groups for more focused discussions or local meetups.
-Can approve or deny membership requests for private clubs.
-Can assign new members to a chapter automatically or manually upon approval.
 Can share and update the monthly book pick.
 Can schedule and announce meetings/events, including date, time, location, and format.
 Can create polls for members to vote on the next book selection.
-Can facilitate discussions by starting and moderating conversation threads—both at the club and chapter level.
+Can facilitate discussions by starting and moderating conversation threads.
-Can post updates or announcements to the club or specific chapters.
+Can post updates or announcements for the club.
 Can upload photos from events or manage shared media.

 Minimum Viable Product (MVP):
 Homepage with sign up/login
-Admin Dashboard / Organizer View
+Admin Dashboard / Edit Profile View
-Chapter creation & member assignment (probably mocked) Book selection
+Book selection
 Display event date/location
 Poll creation